YaleBioImaging/yrt-pet/docs/source/python/owned_vs_alias.md

 img_yrt = yrt.ImageAlias(img_params)
 img_yrt.bind(img_np)

-# Whatever is done in the np_img array,
+# Whatever is done in the img_np array,
-# it will internally be done in yrt_img's memory,
+# it will internally be done in img_np's memory,
 # and vice-versa

 # Example: This will write in img_yrt's memory